liammclennan/coffeescript-course/plan.md

 * Windows
     * Download node.js binaries http://node-js.prcn.co.cc/
 	* Get bootstrap scripts from https://github.com/liammclennan/coffeescript-course/blob/master/util
+	* Mention that coffee-script.js is the full official stand-alone compiler
+	* Explain very briefly how l.js works so that it is not magic
 	* Demo compiling and executing a simple CoffeeScript (modified hello_world2)
+		* Make it clear that this is not a mature or robust solution.
+It is a quick script provided to help beginners get started.
 * Mac / Linux (don't demo this, just mention how it's done)
 	* Install Node
 	* Install CoffeeScript Compiler